Why We Wrote This Guide

 What is a Record Label?

 Record labels are companies, large or small, that manufacture, distribute, and promote the recordings of affiliated musicians.
 Essentially, record labels work to sell the brand of the artist and the products they create.
-There are various different departments within a record label that work together to best sell their products and artists.
+There are various different departments within record labels that work together to best sell their products and artists.

 In the late 1910s, the original patents on audio recording technologies expired and entered the public domain.
 The access to these innovations led to the emergence of independent labels throughout the twenties.
 Simultaneously, the invention of radio was becoming popular and taking consumers away from the recorded music industry.
 Lastly, the Great Depression was preventing consumers from purchasing many luxuries at all.
 The combined result was a decline of the record industry in the late twenties and early thirties.
-The industry also consolidated in the late twenties as as Victor and CBS both acquired labels.
+The industry also consolidated in the late twenties as Victor and CBS both acquired labels.
 Edison, the company that led the audio industry in the beginning, shut down their phonograph and audio division in 1929.
-Consolidation continued throughout the thirties and left American Gramophone Company, Decca, and RCA Victor as the top record labels of the decade.
+Consolidation continued throughout the thirties and left the American Gramophone Company, Decca, and RCA Victor as the top record labels of the decade.

 The 1940s saw a large number of new independent record labels established.
-There also began a trend of film studios extending their services to include a audio divisions.
+There also began a trend of film studios extending their operations to include a audio divisions.
 MGM created MGM Records in 1946.
 Paramount Pictures and Warner Bros. followed next by creating ABC Records and Warner Records.
 Eventually, 20th Century Fox followed by forming 20th Century Records.